 - With a company, you can clarify your specific needs when you book to cut down on any explanation needed in person or later in the process.

 - You may not experience the personal connection you do working with one individual person, particularly if you have different cleaners each visit.
 Though this isn’t always the case — with some companies you can request the same cleaner if you’re happy with their work.

-The pros and cons of a cleaning person
+The pros and cons of hiring an individual cleaner

 - You can establish a personal, one-on-one relationship with the person you have cleaning your home.